Molecular-lang/GNU_Molecular_Compiler-Interpreter_toolchain/README.md

 <http://www.gnu.org/licenses/>.

 # Description
-Scpel aims at closely borrowing The C programming language low level power in the advantage of deep learning, machine learning and artificial intelligence.
+Scpel aims at closely borrowing the C programming language low level power in the advantage of deep learning, machine learning and artificial intelligence.
-With this in mind, the language (Scpel) offers a fully working C compiler framework with more AI supportive features and light-weight abstractions directly to the hardware.
-For more, please visit [https://www.scpel.org](https://www.scpel.org) for more.
+With this in mind, the language (Scpel) offers a fully working C compiler framework with more AI supportive features and light-weight abstractions directly to the hardware targeting usecases like [artificial intelligence in the kernel layer](https://www.scpel.org/artificial_systems.html) and having robust
+AI libraries and API all accessible at the systems level.
+For more, please visit [https://www.scpel.org](https://www.scpel.org)

 # How to build
 To build Scpel, you need a minimal of Scpel-0.0.1.
 Please visit